Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Introduction

 \section{Introduction}

 Motivated by the real-world applications such as recommendation systems, image recognition, and conversational AI, it has become crucial to implement learning algorithms in a distributed fashion.
 In a commonly used framework, namely data-parallelism, large data-sets are distributed among several worker machines for parallel processing.
-In many applications, like Federated Learning \cite{federated}, data is stored in user devices such as mobile phones and personal computers, and in these applications, fully utilizing the on-device machine intelligence is an important direction for next-generation distributed learning.
+In many applications, like Federated Learning (FL) \cite{federated}, data is stored in user devices such as mobile phones and personal computers.
+In a standard distributed framework, several worker machines perform local computations and communicate to the center machine (a parameter server), and the center machine aggregates and broadcasts the information iteratively.

-In a standard distributed framework, several worker machines store data, perform local computations and communicate to the center machine (a parameter server), and the center machine aggregates the local information from worker machines and broadcasts updated parameters iteratively.
 In this setting, it is well-known that one of the major challenges is to tackle the behavior of the Byzantine machines \cite{lamport}.
 This can happen owing to software or hardware crashes, poor communication link between the worker and the center machine, stalled computations, and even co-ordinated or malicious attacks by a third party.
-In this setup, it is generally assumed (see \cite{dong1,blanchard2017byzantine} that a subset of worker machines behave completely arbitrarily—even in a way that depends on the algorithm used and the data on the other machines, thereby capturing the unpredictable nature of the errors.
+In this setup, it is generally assumed (see \cite{dong1,blanchard2017byzantine} that a subset of worker machines behave completely arbitrarily even in a way that depends on the algorithm used and the data on the other machines, thereby capturing the unpredictable nature of the errors.

 Another critical challenge in this distributed setup is the communication cost between the worker and the center machine.
 The gains we obtain by parellelization of the task among several worker machines often get bottle-necked by the communication cost between the worker and the center machine.
 In applications like Federated learning, this communication cost is directly linked with the (internet) bandwidth of the users and thus resource constrained.
 It is well known that in-terms of the number of iterations, second order methods (like Newton and its variants) outperform their competitor; the first order gradient based methods.
 In this work, we simultaneously handle the Byzantine and communication cost aspects of distributed optimization for non-convex functions.